debugvelop/aws-django-ecr-demo/README.md

-# AWS Demo: Containerized Django + PostgreSQL
+# AWS Demo: Containerized Django + AWS RDS PostgreSQL
-Let's say right now you want to try Django + Postgres.
-As time goes by, you want to reset it.
-Unconciously you had already installed so much that reinstall Django + Postgres will break something.
-One way to prevent this nightmare is by containerized Django + Postgres.
+Let's say right now you want to try Django.
+Then at some point in the future you want to reset it.
+Unconciously you had already installed so much that reinstall Django will break something.
+One way to prevent this nightmare is by containerizing Django and store it in a container registry for later use.

 ### Requirement
 * AWS account (free tier is sufficient)

-### Create Django + Postgres Docker Image in EC2
+### Create Django Docker Image in EC2
 1. Go to EC2 Management Console then launch an EC2 instance with this configuration:
     * AMI: Ubuntu Server 20.04 LTS x86_64
     * Type: t2.micro